autoplot/documentation/javadoc/org/das2/graph/SeriesRenderer.md

+# org.das2.graph.SeriesRenderer

-# org.das2.graph.SeriesRendererSeriesRender is a high-performance replacement for the SymbolLineRenderer.
+SeriesRender is a high-performance replacement for the SymbolLineRenderer.
  The SymbolLineRenderer is limited to about 30,000 points, beyond which contracts for speed start breaking, degrading usability.
 The goal of the SeriesRenderer is to plot 1,000,000 points without breaking the contracts.